 - Q: I’m looking for a do-follow link.
 Will you accept my money?

 A: No. And we don’t post pre-written sponsored posts.
 Please don’t ask.
 We’re just going to delete your email.
 We didn’t work our butts off for 3 years to build this website just to piss off our readers, the FTC, and Google by posting a non-helpful link for a couple hundred bucks.
 Sorry not sorry.

 - Q: How do you & Jeremy run this entire site alone?

 A: We’re not alone!
 It used to be just us, and then when Jeremy went back to work teaching, it was just Lia.

 But in our third year of blogging, we brought in 8 talented and incredibly helpful team members to help us with the massive amounts of work that it takes to run a blog, social media channels, and podcast.
-In fact, when you email us using the address below, there’s a very good chance that your email will actually be read by wonderful in-office assistant, Melissa, before it makes its way to us!
+In fact, when you email us using the address below, there’s a very good chance that your email will actually be read by one of our wonderful team members before it makes its way to us!

 It’s a weird feeling to relinquish control over something so incrediby personal, like a blog about your travels with your partner, but we’re so glad we’ve been able to find such wonderful team members who support our vision for Practical Wanderlust and make it possible for us to have a work/life balance (because keep in mind – Jeremy is still teaching full time).

 - Q: How did you get started, and how did you grow your travel blog so quickly?